ankkona/Air-Traffic-Passenger-Statistics/README.md

 * Dataset does not include **revenue, ticket price, or capacity data**, limiting financial insights.
 * No demographic or route-level data (origin–destination pairs).
 * YoY analysis for partial years may be less reliable due to missing prior-period data.
-* Excel performance may degrade with significantly larger datasets.

 ## Expected Business Impact